Freddie Freeman Preview, Player Props: Dodgers vs. Marlins

 Freddie Freeman At The Plate

-- Among the qualifying hitters in baseball, he ranks second in batting average, second in on-base percentage, and third in slugging.
+- Among qualified hitters in MLB play, he ranks second in batting average, second in on-base percentage, and fourth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.